 — the 1808 duck-billed platypus of music history: part symphony, part concerto, part choral work, concluding with a theme closely presaging that of The Ninth's ultimate Ode to Joy (premiered 1824), suggesting a question as to how early he actually began mentally evolving towards the latter work.

 Though the Egmont Overture — Beethoven at his dramatic apogee — is much-celebrated, it is little known that the overture is actually the prelude section of a full 10-part Egmont suite Op.84.

-[Incidental music to Goethe's very-loosely-historical work Egmont, which converts into freedom's beacon the Count of Egmont, whose actual history includes arranging the marriage of Bloody Mary to Philip 2, triggering a serial disaster culminating in the 1588 Armada — which among other consequences, ultimately caused the arrest-for-atheism and faked-death-escape (1593/5/30) of spy & already-famous playwright Christopher Marlowe, who immediately (1593/6/12) adopted as a front hitherto-unpublished, semi-literate actor-moneylender WmShakespeare and just kept on writing.]
+[Incidental music to Goethe's VERY-loosely-historical work Egmont, which converts into freedom's beacon the Count of Egmont, whose actual history includes arranging the marriage of Bloody Mary to Spain's Prince Philip, thus mid-1550s King of England, later Emperor Philip 2 of Spain, triggering a serial disaster culminating in the 1588 Armada — which among other consequences, ultimately caused the arrest-for-atheism and faked-death-escape (1593/5/30) of spy & already-famous playwright Christopher Marlowe, who (1593/6/12) adopted as a front hitherto-unpublished, semi-literate moneylender & (hitherto-sometime) actor WmShakespeare and just kept on writing.]